Chad Finley: Racing career

 In 2013, Finley ran events in both the ARCA/CRA Super Series and the JEGS/CRA All-Stars Tour, winning two races in the JEGS/CRA All-Stars Tour.
-He collected five-top five finishes as well as eight top-10 finishes that season as well.
+He collected five-top five finishes as well as eight top-ten finishes that season as well.
 At South Alabama Speedway, Finley broke the track record during the 37th Running of the Rattler 250.

 In 2014, Finley posted many solid finishes in both Pro and Super Late Model races around the country.
 He also ran select races in the NASCAR K&N Pro Series.
 At the end of the season, he moved to Mooresville, N.C., where he expanded Chad Finley Development.

 In 2015, Finley made his NASCAR Camping World Truck Series debut, driving the No. 30 Ford F-150 for Rette Jones Racing at Michigan and Chicagoland where he finished 21st in both events.

-In 2017, he and his race team attempted 6 ARCA Racing Series races over the course of the year, scoring a win at the Nashville Fairgrounds in the early spring.
+In 2017, Finley and his race team attempted six ARCA Racing Series races over the course of the year, scoring a win at the Nashville Fairgrounds Speedway in the early spring.

-In 2018, he attempted two Truck Series races with his team at Gateway Motorsports Park and at Bristol Motor Speedway respectively.
-He finished an impressive 6th place with their first attempt at Gateway after avoiding some of the late race chaos in the end.
+In 2018, Finley attempted two Truck Series races with his team at Gateway Motorsports Park and at Bristol Motor Speedway respectively.
+He finished an impressive sixth place with their first attempt at Gateway after avoiding some of the late race chaos in the end.
 While they qualified well at Bristol, the team fell out of the race early.
 He later ran the Martinsville fall race with Reaume Brothers Racing, but a wreck towards the end of stage 1 derailed their chances of a good run, finishing 32nd.

 For the 2019 season, Chad Finley Racing increased their Truck Series schedule to a full-time slate, hiring Robby Lyons to share the No. 42 with Finley starting with the NextEra Energy 250 at Daytona International Speedway.
 After the Ultimate Tailgating 200 at Atlanta Motor Speedway, the team's hauler and trucks inside were damaged in an accident while leaving the track, forcing them to miss the following week's Strat 200 at Las Vegas Motor Speedway.